 If you decide to go on medical leave for a short of prolonged period after a serious diagnoses you may want to inform those you work with using Linkedin.

 Ask your next of kin to send out a message after death

-If you pass on your email address and password to your next of kin you may want to write a message to ask your loved one to carryout this task on your behalf.
+If you pass on your email address and password to your next of kin you may want to write a message and ask a loved one to send out a good bye message on your behalf.
 Ideally such this instruction would be included or appended to your last will and testament.

 Request that your Linkedin account is closed in your will

 Linkedin provide a way for those recently bereaved to close down a loved one’s Linkedin account.
 Linkedin do not however allow for the ownership of a Linkedin account to be officially or legally transferred to the next of kin.